Nanoman91/django-video-gallery/README.rst

 directory and I rename photos based on their date and time.
 Then I regularly synchronize my collection to a remote storage.
 I serve my gallery from there.

-If you have a similar workflow, you may find myks-gallery useful.
+If you have a similar workflow, you may find django-gallery useful.

-Whenever I upload new photos, I re-scan the collection with ``./manage.py scanphotos`` or with the button in the admin. myks-gallery detects new albums and photos.
+Whenever I upload new photos, I re-scan the collection with ``./manage.py scanphotos`` or with the button in the admin. django-gallery detects new albums and photos.
 Then I define users, groups and access policies in the admin.

 Album access policies control the visibility of albums.
 Most often, you'll